Melissa Conrad Stöppler, MD

 The most common infiltrating disease causing dysphagia is eosinophilic esophagitis which usually is successfully treated with swallowed corticosteroids.
 The role of food allergy as a cause of eosinophilic esophagitis is debated; however, there are reports of using elimination diets to identify specific foods that are associated with allergy.
 Elimination of these foods has been reported to prevent or reverse the infiltration of the esophagus with eosinophils, particularly in children.

-Diverticuli of the pharynx and esophagus usually are treated surgically by excising them or by opening them up widely to the esophagus so that food does not collect in them.
+Diverticuli of the pharynx and esophagus usually are treated surgically by excising them.
 Occasionally they can be treated endoscopically.
 Cricopharyngeal bars are treated surgically by cutting the thickened muscle.
 Osteophytes also can be removed surgically.

 Congenital abnormalities of the esophagus usually are treated surgically soon after birth so that oral feeding can resume.

 Diseases of the brain

 As previously discussed, strokes are the most common disease of the brain to cause dysphagia.
 Dysphagia usually is at its worst immediately after the stroke, and often the dysphagia improves with time and even may disappear.
 If it does not disappear, swallowing is evaluated, usually with a video swallowing study.
-The exact abnormality of function can be defined and different maneuvers can be tested to see if they can counter the effects of the dysfunction.
+The exact abnormality of function can be defined and different maneuvers can be performed to see if they can counter the effects of the dysfunction.
 For example, in some patients it is possible to prevent aspiration of food by turning the head to the side when swallowing or by drinking thickened liquids (since thin liquids is the food most likely to be aspirated).

 Tumors of the brain, in some cases, can be removed surgically; however, it is unlikely that surgery will reverse the dysphagia.
 Parkinson's disease and multiple sclerosis can be treated with drugs and may be useful in patients with dysphagia.

 Diseases of smooth muscle of the esophagus